Set include path

 std::string strInPath, strOutPath;

-bool btransp_dataset = false;
+bool btransp_dataset = false; // Transpose first matrix?

-bool btransp_bdataset = false;
+bool btransp_bdataset = false; // Transpose second matrix?

-bool bfullMatrix = false;
+bool bfullMatrix = false; // Use full matrix vs economy?

-bool bycols = !byrows;
+bool bycols = !byrows; // Convert row-wise to column-wise flag

 std::string strdataset = dsA->getDatasetName();

-// Step 1: Normalize the dataset
+// Step 1: Normalize dataset (center and/or scale)

 RcppNormalizeHdf5(dsA, bcenter, bscale, byrows);